Inuit women: The newborn

-The birth of a newborn into the camp is cause for widespread celebration in the community and everyone, including children, would shake hands at its arrival.
-And it was believed that if the mother followed the pittailiniq in pregnancy, the child would be healthy and follow a good life in the community.
+The birth of a child in the camp was regarded as a significant event in the community, with members, including children, shaking hands upon the child's arrival.
+It was also believed that if the mother followed the 'pittailiniq' during pregnancy, the child would be healthy and lead a good life in the community.

 Immediately after birth, the infant was assessed for breathing.
 If the infant was not breathing, then the midwife would hang the infant upside by his feet and slap his buttocks.
 The midwife also removed mucus from the infant's mouth, using either a wipe or her own mouth, to ensure that the baby was able to "fatten" in the coming days.
 The exposed cord stump was then covered with burnt arctic moss and the infant was placed in a rabbit fur or cloth pouch, sewn by the sinaji.
 The pouch served not only to keep the infant warm but also as a diaper and protection for the healing umbilical cord stump.
 It was believed that the cord stump should fall off on its own and not be looked for by the parents.
 If the mother found the cord stump, it indicated that the child would become hyperactive around age four.
 The infant was not routinely washed after birth.

 Traditional Inuit midwives describe that the first stool (meconium) should be observed outside the womb, as it could cause clotting and complications if left in the mother.
 The treatment for which was to massage the woman's stomach, promoting blood flow.
 The midwives also expected the infant to urinate almost immediately after birth, indicating that there was no obstruction or genital abnormality.
 Infants, as well as the rabbit or cloth pouch, were always dried promptly after urinating or having a bowel movement.
 And by a year of age, elders claim that children were toilet trained.